- imageHOLDERS and Rugged-Secure are Trademarks of imageHOLDERS Ltd.

 5.4 If you are not satisfied with our use of your personal information or our response to any exercise of these rights you have the right to complain to the Information Commissioner’s Office.

 5.5 We will use reasonable endeavours to ensure that your personal information is accurate.
 In order to assist us with this, you should notify us of any changes to the personal information that you have provided to us by contacting us as set out in paragraph 5.6 below.

 5.6 If you have any questions in relation to this policy, please contact us by email to: [email protected]

 6 Cookies policy

-6.2 A browser cookie is a piece of information collected by the website being browsed and stored on the user’s computer.
-It can either be persistent, if it lasts after the browser is closed, or session-based, in which case it is destroyed when the browser is closed.
+6.2 A browser cookie is a piece of information collected by the website (or subdomains) being browsed and stored on the user’s computer.
+It can either be persistent, if it lasts after the browser is closed, or session-based, in which case it is removed when the browser is closed.

 6.3 imageHOLDERS does not store any personal information in cookies collected.

 We use Google Analytics to anonymously track web site usage, so that we can improve performance.
 For example, we look at Bounce Rates to understand whether web pages help more or fewer users, so we can improve the site.
 For us, “improve the site” means we bring in more users interested in what we are selling, and that we sell more – so we’re looking to help people who want to buy what we’re selling.
 We think that using Google Analytics is a reasonable way for us to discover that.